Remote Appearance Information

 The Court uses Zoom™ for remote appearances in all case types when a remote appearance is allowable.
 The rules for appearing remotely in a Civil case are much different than the rules for appearing remotely in a Criminal case.

 - Civil Cases - You must notify the court and all other parties that you intend to appear remotely using form RA-010.
 If you intend to appear remotely, you must also submit and serve your evidence prior to the scheduled date.
-It is important that you review the link to the Local Rules below, Rule 1.4 governs remote appearances, and that you read the Guidelines on Evidence Submission on the Local Rules page.
+It is important that you review the link to the Local Rules, Rule 1.4 governs remote appearances, and that you read the Guidelines on Evidence Submission on the Local Rules page.

 - Criminal Cases – Defendants in misdemeanor cases may appear remotely at any hearing except trials.
 Defendants in felony cases generally need to appear in person but may appear remotely for some hearings if they have informed the court in advance that they intend to waive their right to be physically present.
 If you are represented by an attorney, you should talk to them about when a remote appearance is allowable.
 The conditions under which individuals may appear remotely are contained in Penal Code Section 977.